Brand System / Community Software / 2015-present

 That decision matters because it protected the product's center.
 The paid layer worked best when it improved the community room rather than pulling users into a separate marketplace.

-Discord belongs in the archive because it shows how community identity can be built from product grammar.
+Discord belongs in Grow Your Brand because it shows how community identity can be built from product grammar.
 Servers, channels, voice, emoji, roles, bots, and Nitro all help a group feel like the space is theirs.

 For operators, the lesson is practical.
 If your product hosts communities, let the community leave marks on the room.